-The \$117.5 million of goodwill will be assigned to our only reportable segment, that being the design, rental, cleaning and delivery of occupational garments, industrial wiper towels, floor mats and other non-garment items.
+At the time of acquisition, goodwill of approximately \$117.5 million was recorded.
+For the twenty-six weeks ended February 28, 2004, the refinement of the Company's original estimates principally related to the Company's valuation of acquired intangible assets resulted in a decrease in goodwill of approximately \$1.2 million.
+The \$116.3 million of goodwill as of February 28, 2004 will be assigned to our only reportable segment, that being the design, manufacture, rental, cleaning and delivery of occupational garments, industrial wiper towels, floor mats and other non-garment items.
 None of the goodwill is expected to be deductible for income tax purposes.

-At the time of acquisition, management approved a plan to integrate certain Textilease facilities into existing operations.
+At the time of acquisition, management initiated a plan to integrate certain Textilease facilities into existing operations.
 Included in the purchase price allocation is a restructuring charge of approximately \$6.5 million, which includes approximately \$3.1 million in severance-related costs for corporate and field employees and \$3.4 million in facility closing and lease cancellation costs.
-Through November 29, 2003, the Company paid and charged \$467 against this accrual for severance-related costs.
-The Company expects to incur substantially all of the remaining costs within twenty-four months of the acquisition date.
+Through February 28, 2004, the Company paid and charged approximately \$967,000 against this accrual for severance-related costs.
+The Company expects to incur substantially all of the remaining costs within twenty-four months of